James-Muguro/CustomerSegmentation/README.md

 ## Acknowledgements

-Special thanks to [OpenAI](https://openai.com) for providing the ChatGPT model that assisted in developing this project.
+We extend our special thanks to [OpenAI](https://openai.com) for providing the ChatGPT model that assisted in the development of this project.

 ![Contributing](https://image.freepik.com/free-vector/hand-drawn-people-analyzing-data_52683-44996.jpg)